 Key Elements of Somatic Therapy

-Traditional psychotherapies variably seek to bring forward increased awareness of, and more conscious engagement with engrained or conditioned patterns of experience and behavior.
-The recent expansion of mindfulness practices, body-oriented therapies, and advances in brain science and body/mind medicine have helped clear the way for exploration of deeper somatic patterns as well, and their role in inhibiting or enhancing health and resilience.
+Traditional psychotherapies seek to facilitate increased awareness of, and more conscious engagement with ingrained or conditioned patterns of experience and behavior.
+The recent expansion of mindfulness practices, body-oriented therapies, and advances in brain science and integrative medicine have helped clear the way for exploration of deeper somatic patterns – and have helped clarify their role in inhibiting or enhancing health and resilience.

 Below are the key elements of the cultivation of body awareness: